OpenBB-finance/OpenBB/website/content/sdk/reference/econometrics/norm.md

 ---
 title: norm
-description: This page provides a detailed guide for testing normality in data series using Python with a graphical representation of normal distribution.
+description: "This page provides a detailed guide for testing normality in data series" using Python with a graphical representation of normal distribution.
 It also explains how to export data and use external axes for plotting.
 keywords: